 How are children prioritized in receiving an enrollment offer?

 We strive to make diverse groupings of children where students will meet new friends and sustain existing relationships.
 Currently enrolled children and their siblings are given first enrollment priority.
 We also consider the school your child will be attending, if applicable (children attend from more than 30 different schools and we seek to avoid having a large number of children from the same school and grade level when possible in order to minimize the impact of student absences on individual classrooms and teachers).

 Talking to your child’s school about this opportunity

 We are happy to talk with parents more about any experience we may have had with your child’s school.
 We recommend you do NOT speak to your school about the opportunity until you know if we will be able to offer a program spot for your child.
 We have found that it can feel worrisome for a principal to receive multiple inquiries from parents, in a way that can lead them to be less open to the possibility because the potential numbers of participating children feel high.
 Having a principal consider the actual number of participating students has been more productive.

 Some children receive weekly make-up work from their teachers and some receive no make up work.
 Those parts are very individual to each teacher and family.

 It is important for each family to think about why NatureYear is important to you.
 What kind of learner is your child, and how will the NatureYear opportunity support your goals for your child?
 Sometimes those goals are academic.
 Sometimes they are physical, developmental, emotional, or social.
 Those are the conversations you will have with your child’s principal and teacher – explaining why NatureYear is important for your child, at this point in their development, considering both personal and academic growth..

-The half day FOXES group is intended for homeschooling families and is not likely to be a good fit for children who will be enrolled in traditional school.
-A midday dismissal is disruptive to the classroom and your child would need a complete change of clothes before arriving at Common Ground.
+The half day FOXES group is usually best for homeschooling families and may not be a good fit for children who will be enrolled in traditional school.
+A midday dismissal may be disruptive to the classroom and your child may need a seasonally appropriate change of clothes for outdoor adventures before arriving at Common Ground.